gitony0101/X4DS/ISLR/Chap 6 Linear Model Selection and Regularization.md

 - Forward stepwise selection
 - Backward stepwise selection
 - Hybrid Approaches

   - Another alternative is a hybrid approach.
 Variables can be added to the model sequentially, as in forward selection.
 However, after adding each new variable, the method may also remove any variables that no longer provide an improvement in model fit. **Such an approach attempts to mimic best subset selection while retaining the computational advantages of forward and backward stepwise selection.**

 ### 1.1.3.
-Choosing the Optimal Model( Cp
+Choosing the Optimal Model
-, AIC, BIC, and Adjusted R2
-.)

 In order to select the best model with respect to the test error, the test error needs to be estimated through one of two methods: